Easy Vegetarian Taco Soup

 - Try serving this vegetarian taco soup with chips and guacamole!
 I have a 5 ingredient guacamole recipe that is quick and easy.

-- Pair it with this Mexican Street Corn Salad!
-This salad can be served with chips or eaten as a side dish!
+- Or pair this soup with my Mexican Street Corn Salad!
+This salad can be served with chips or eaten as a side dish.

 - Need more ideas?
 Check out this whole list of vegetarian-friendly Mexican recipes!